 As part of Pop Up Festival, we are working with Tiny Owl Publishing to bring The Phoenix of Persia, an immersive story experience based on an epic Iranian poem, into classrooms around the country.

 The Phoenix of Persia by Sally Pomme Clayton and illustrated by Amin Hassanzadeh Sharif is based on a story from the Shahnameh, one of the great epics of world literature by the 10th century Iranian poet Ferdowsi.
 A king awaits the birth of his son but when the child is born with white hair, he is banished to the forest.
 This is the second in Tiny Owl’s “One Story, Many Voices” series.
-It’s available in book stores from 1 May 2019.

 The Phoenix of Persia is more than just words and pictures – it comes with its own original musical soundtrack, played on traditional Iranian instruments, like ney (a flute) and daff (a drum) – each representing different story characters.
 You can access the music, available free to download, via a QR code inside the book.